 The NX Series has a much larger cargo volume with its rear seat up than the Crosstrek Hybrid with its rear seat up (17.7 vs. 15.9 cubic feet).
 The NX Series has a much larger cargo volume with its rear seat folded than the Crosstrek Hybrid with its rear seat folded (54.6 vs. 43.1 cubic feet).

 The NX Series’ cargo area is larger than the Crosstrek Hybrid’s in almost every dimension:

 Length to seat (2nd/1st)

 Pressing a switch automatically lowers or raises the NX Series’ optional rear seats, to make changing between cargo and passengers easier.
 The Crosstrek Hybrid doesn’t offer automatic folding seats.

 To make loading and unloading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the NX Series’ power liftgate, leaving your hands completely free.
 The NX Series’ power liftgate can also be opened or closed by pressing a button.
 The Crosstrek Hybrid doesn’t offer a power or hands-free opening liftgate.

 Maximum trailer towing in the Subaru Crosstrek Hybrid is limited to 1000 pounds.
-The NX 300h AWD offers up to a 2000 lbs. towing capacity.
+Standard towing capacity in the NX 300 is 2000 pounds.
+The NX 300h offers up to a 1500 lbs. towing capacity.